Vape Wattage Guide

-Many devices on the market today (including JAC’s SERIES-B Tilt and SERIES-B DNA 75W) let you adjust the wattage to your personal preference.
+Many devices on the market today (including JAC’s SERIES-B DNA 75W) let you adjust the wattage to your personal preference.
 Now, that all sounds fancy, but what does the wattage affect, and how do you find your own ideal wattage?

 But, hold on, wattage?
 I adjust the voltage on my device!